29 new positives, no new COVID-19 deaths reported - Salisbury Post

 The state department also announced it will expand access to COVID-19 rapid testing in K-12 public schools.
 The tests will be available at no cost to all local education agencies and charter schools to test students and staff who have COVID-19 symptoms.
 The schools can request tests for all individuals — including students, families and staff — who are symptomatic or had exposure to a positive person as well as a once weekly screening of all adults, including teachers and staff.
 Testing is not required to provide in-person instruction.

-Parent or guardian consent is required prior to testing
+Parent or guardian consent is required prior to testing.

 In letter, PETA criticizes Salisbury Police for K-9 video